waylayio/waylay-sdk-registry-py/docs/ModelsApi.md

 > name: str,
 > query: GetLatestQuery,
 > headers
-> ) -> GetWebscriptResponseV2
+> ) -> GetModelResponseV2

-Get Latest Webscript Version
+Get Latest Model Version

-Fetch the latest version of a <em>webscript</em>.
+Fetch the latest version of a <em>model</em>.
 By default, the result shows the latest non-deprecated, non-draft version.
 If there is no such version, the latest deprecated or the latest draft version is returned, with the former taking precedence.
-Use the boolean query parameters <code>includeDeprecated</code> or <code>includeDraft</code> to change this behaviour:   <ul>   <li><code>includeDeprecated=true</code>: do not prefer non-deprecated versions as a latest version: if the latest version is a deprecated one, it will be shown, even if there are older non-deprecated versions.</li>   <li><code>includeDraft=true</code>: do not prefer non-draft versions as a latest version: if the latest version is a draft, it will be shown, even if there are older non-draft versions.</li>   </ul>     The returned <em>webscript version</em> will contain a link to its   latest _draft_ or latest _published_ version (if existing and different).
+Use the boolean query parameters <code>includeDeprecated</code> or <code>includeDraft</code> to change this behaviour:   <ul>   <li><code>includeDeprecated=true</code>: do not prefer non-deprecated versions as a latest version: if the latest version is a deprecated one, it will be shown, even if there are older non-deprecated versions.</li>   <li><code>includeDraft=true</code>: do not prefer non-draft versions as a latest version: if the latest version is a draft, it will be shown, even if there are older non-draft versions.</li>   </ul>     The returned <em>model version</em> will contain a link to its   latest _draft_ or latest _published_ version (if existing and different).

 ### Example